In the past decade, lots of analysis and research has been done for the Parallel Database System and Parallel Query Processing.

-When we are executing any SQL Query, It creates the execution plan and submit to the internal query executor.
-A query executor collects the all execution plans and execute in sequence.
+When we are executing any SQL Query, It creates the execution plan and submits to the internal query executor.
+A query executor collects all execution plans and executes in sequence.

 For example, your one SQL Query requires 100,00,0000 times manipulation, so using a single CPU thread system It takes more time to execute.

 More than one process worker running in the background and responsible for the same task or multiple tasks in the sharing mode.

 For example, If we say 4 different process worker are executing one single big SQL Query which requires 100,00,0000 times manipulation, It completes the whole process four times faster than using single process worker or single CPU thread for same SQL Query.

 Basically, there are main three types of architecture of Parallel Database System.

 This approach is not that much popular where the same disk shared among the different background process workers.